Read This First

 Prompt 4: Write a short essay on the muddled notion of explanation.

-The central claim is this: The concept of explanation is central to human understanding across various domains of knowledge, including philosophy, science, history, and everyday life.
+In plain terms: The concept of explanation is central to human understanding across various domains of knowledge, including philosophy, science, history, and everyday life.

 1. The Muddled Notion of Explanation: The concept of explanation is central to human understanding across various domains of knowledge, including philosophy, science, history, and everyday life.